PC-Admin/awx-ansible/docs/Install_AWX.md

-# AWX/Automation Controller Installation Instructions
+# AWX Installation Instructions

-How to install this AWX/Automation Controller setup.
+How to install this AWX setup.

 ## Provision a Server

 Provision a Debian 11 or Ubuntu 22.04 server with >=8GB RAM and a public IP, then setup SSH access to the root account, this will be our AWX server.

-If you plan on using a backup server (recommended), provision a Debian 11 or Ubuntu 22.04 server with >=2GB RAM and setup SSH access to the root account.
+If you plan on using a backup/monitor server (recommended), provision a Debian 11 or Ubuntu 22.04 server with >=4GB RAM and setup SSH access to the root account.

 ## Setup DNS entry for it: